Hannover Indians

-The Hannover Indians are a professional German ice hockey team and public limited company from Hanover in Lower Saxony, Germany, which was renamed in 2006 from the Kleefelder Eissportverein (KEV) to the EC Hannover Indians.
+The Hannover Indians are a professional German ice hockey team and public limited company from Hanover in Lower Saxony, Germany.
+The current club was founded in 1998 after the bankruptcy of a previous one, and has been named Hannover Indians since then.
+The club itself was called Kleefelder Eissportverein (KEV) until 2006 when it was renamed to the EC Hannover Indians.
 Since 2002 the team had played in the Oberliga and was promoted to the 2nd Division in 2008.

 In 2013 they had to declare bankruptcy and automatically dropped down to the third-tier Oberliga.
 Due to the massive financial support of fans and sponsors the club was able to furthermore participate in the competition.
-They ended the 2013-2014 season in third place.
+They ended the 2013–2014 season in third place.